Jade Galbraith

-Jade Galbraith (born March 2, 1982) is a Canadian former professional ice hockey player.
+Jade Galbraith (born March 2, 1982) is a Canadian professional ice hockey player who is head coach, and currently playing with, the Adelaide Adrenaline of the Australian Ice Hockey League.

 Junior career

 Galbraith played junior hockey at Drayton Valley Thunder before leaving for the NCAA and the University of Alaska, where he iced just 3 times.

 ECHL

 After one season in the WHL with the Saskatoon Blades in 2000/01, Jade went on to ply his trade mainly in the ECHL.

 Galbraith's ECHL clubs were to include Florence Pride, Dayton Bombers, Cincinnati Cyclones, Louisiana IceGators, Victoria Salmon Kings and the San Diego Gulls.

-Galbraith also spent two seasons at the Pensacola Ice Pilots in Florida (2003/04 and 2004/05) where he would play alongside defenceman Corey Neilson who he would hook up with again later in his career.
+Galbraith also spent two seasons at the Pensacola Ice Pilots in Florida (2003/04 and 2004/05) where he played alongside defenceman Corey Neilson, with whom he partnered again later in his career.

 Germany

 The 2006 season saw Galbraith embark on a European venture as he joined SC Riessersee in Garmisch-Partenkirchen in the German minor leagues.

 The following season saw him remain in Germany, signing for EHC München (Munich) in the German second tier, before eventually moving to Füchse Duisburg in the top tier of German hockey, the Deutsche Eishockey Liga.
-He would however play just six games for the team.
+However, he played just six games for the team.